 Hurrying through a cardless cash withdrawal can lead to errors like entering the wrong amount or failing to properly scan the QR code.
 Each step requires a moment of attention to ensure accuracy and security.
 Take your time to confirm each detail before proceeding.

 Rushing can also make you more susceptible to distractions, which could potentially compromise your transaction.
 A calm and focused approach helps ensure everything goes as planned.
+If a step fails, such as an incorrect OTP or a scan error, the ATM screen or your app will usually provide guidance to retry or cancel.

 Mistake Two: Sharing Your Secret Details